PhoenixTales/phoenix-docs/lore/geography.md

 ### Laran

-Only mentioned in an ingame book, that is written by "Barthos von Laran".
+Only mentioned in an ingame book, written by "Barthos von Laran".
 Most likely a myrtanian city.

 ### Thyria